 - When you use high-quality ingredients, the flavors of this recipe really come to life.

-Ultimately, the best vegetables for your crudite platter, are the vegetables that you and your guests love the most.
-Try and have variety though, something for everyone!
-Below are suggestions to get your juices flowing:
+Ultimately, the best vegetables for your crudite platter are the ones that you and your guests love the most.
+Try to have variety though, something for everyone!
+Below are my family’s favorites:

 - Sliced sticks of celery, carrot, sweet peppers (red, yellow or orange pepper works) and jicama (yum!)